nickrsan/spatial_resources/installing_spatial_python_windows.md

 fiona
 ```

-The requirements file supports referencing a specific wheel at a location on the web, so you can right click on the wheel for your version of Python, your system architecture, and the release/build you want and copy the link, then paste it
+The requirements file supports referencing a specific wheel at a location on the web, so, while viewing the releases for your version of Python, your system architecture, and the release/build you have, you can right click on a wheel and copy the link, then paste it
 into your requirements file in the format `package_name @ url`.
 So, for example, the most recent release of Rtree would look like the following in my requirements file:
 `Rtree @ https://github.com/cgohlke/geospatial-wheels/releases/download/v2023.7.16/Rtree-1.0.1-cp310-cp310-win_amd64.whl`